strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/digitalocean-app-platform-2022.md

 ## Prepare

-Prior to starting the deployment process each user will need:
+Prior to starting the deployment process each user needs:

 - a DigitalOcean account ([The Strapi referral link for DigitalOcean provides \$100 in credits.](https://try.digitalocean.com/strapi/)),
 - a [GitHub account](https://github.com/join),